Burglary, Home Invasions, and Criminal Trespass in Tennessee

 The first element of the crime of burglary—unlawfully entering or remaining—may be accomplished in two ways:

-• by breaking into or entering property that you don't have permission to enter in the first place, or
+• by entering a building or certain property that you don't have permission to enter in the first place, or

-• by remaining on the property after your permission to be there has expired.
+• by remaining in a building after your permission to be there has expired.

 An example of the latter scenario includes legally entering a department store during business hours but then hiding when the store closes to the public in order to steal merchandise after hours.